“Besides high quality bikes we walked out the door with a handfull of good advice to get the best experience in Copenhagen” – Josephine M.

 Hassan has lived in Copenhagen and abroad for many years, giving him the ability to see the city inside-out and outside-in.

-As an Art Director (ACE, ACI) and published history writer, he will provide you with inside about both what to look out for and what makes it extraordinary.
+As a storyteller and published history writer, he will provide you with insight about backgrounds, what to look out for, and what makes it extraordinary.

 Asser is an architect by trade who turned to the dark side by taking a degree and now working as a construction engineer.